davideme/PromiseKit/README.markdown

 * It's really weird that you can't finally after a catch (in Swift), but I'm not sure what to do about it.

+* Clean up callers for AnyPromise to Swift call throughs like setUnhandledErrorHandler

 POSTRELEASETODO
 ===============